THE MEDICAL EXPERT AT THE SSA HEARING

 Medical Experts or ME’s commonly testify at SSD hearings.
 They are called by the ALJ to read your medical records.
 Also, they explain your medical conditions to the judge.
 Additionally, they testify as to whether or not your medical condition meets or equals an SSA listing.
 Similarly, an ME can be requested by your Social Security attorney.
 This is, however, mostly done in complex medical cases.

 The medical expert who appears at the hearing is not your treating doctor.
 The doctor must have never met you.
-Because, the medical expert is an objective third party who has no former knowledge of your case.
+Because, the ME’s testimony is worthless unless they are an objective third party who has no former knowledge of your case.

 WHO IS THE MEDICAL EXPERT?

-Medical experts are doctors, psychologists, or psychiatrists who the SSA calls to be objective witnesses.
+Medical experts are doctors or psychologists who the SSA calls to be witnesses.
 Doctors testify about physical illness.
-Psychologists or psychiatrists testify only about mental conditions.
+Psychologists testify only about mental conditions.

-Additionally, the ME can testify about whether your Depression meets SSA’s disability listing.
-Likewise, an ME who is a psychologist can testify about your PTSD, Anxiety Disorder, or other disabling mental conditions.
+Additionally, the ME can testify about whether your Depression meets SSA’s listing 12.04.
+Likewise, an ME who is a psychologist can testify about your PTSD, Anxiety, or other severe mental conditions.

 It is also possible for an ME to answer written questions after the hearing.
-These are interrogatories.
-They are sent after the hearing.
+The questions are sent after the hearing.
 Interrogatories require review and possibly filing objections.
 If you do not know how to do this, then hire an attorney.
 Do not make the mistake of not preparing for the medical expert.

 Prior to your hearing, you can review the medical experts resume.
-If an ME is going to testify at your hearing, then they must submit a resume about their experience to the court.
-If the medical expert is not qualified, the attorney can object to the appearance of the medical expert.
-Remember, at the hearing, the burden to prove disability is on you.
+If an ME is going to testify at your hearing, then they must submit a resume to the court.
+If the medical expert does not have the proper expertise, then the attorney can object to the ME.
+Remember, at the hearing, the burden to prove you should be paid SSD benefits is on you.

 WHAT DOES THE SSA REQUIRE THE MEDICAL EXPERT TO KNOW

-In order to qualify as a medical expert for your hearing, the ME must be a physician, psychologist, or psychiatrist.
+In order to qualify as a medical expert for your hearing, the ME must be a doctor or psychologist.
 Also, they must be an expert in their area of medicine.

-- The SSA definition of the symptoms, signs, and lab findings for medical conditions
+• How the SSA defines the symptoms, signs, and lab findings for medical conditions

-- The concept of residual functional capacity (RFC) for all cases except SSI child cases.
-This includes the types of evidence and the kinds of physical and mental work-related limitations SSA considers in assessing RFC.
+• The concept of residual functional capacity (RFC) for all cases except SSI child cases

-- SSA’s concept of “duration” or the rule that your condition must last for over one year
+• SSA’s rule that your condition must last and keep you from working for over one year

 The ME, during testimony, must cite to specific evidence to support their testimony.
 Also, the ME cannot comment on other matters in your case.
 For example, the ME cannot offer an opinion as to whether you can do your previous work.
-Also, the ME cannot offer an opinion about whether you are “disabled.”
-This is a question reserved by law for the ALJ.
+The ME cannot offer an opinion about whether you are “disabled.”
+This is a question of law for the ALJ.

 WHAT QUESTIONS WILL THE ALJ ASK THE MEDICAL EXPERT?

-Second, the ALJ will also whether the medical expert’s résumé or curriculum vitae is correct.
-Third, the ALJ will likely ask whether the ME is familiar with SSA’s rules and listings.
+Second, the ALJ will also whether the ME’s resume is correct.
+Third, the ALJ will likely ask whether the ME is familiar with SSA’s rules.

 Next, the ALJ will ask the ME to outline your medical conditions.
-The ME will do so and also cite to the record to show the judge if the medical record supports your objective medical condition.
+The ME will do so.
+Then, the ME will cite to the record to show the judge that the medical record supports your medical conditions.
 Finally, the ME will testify as to whether or not your condition meets or equals an SSA listing.
-Medical experts often testify about rare medical conditions, like acute leukemia, or diseases like breast cancer.
+Medical experts often testify about rare medical conditions, like leukemia or breast cancer.

-SSA’s rules provide for the possibility of “medical equivalence” with a specific listing.
-They allow equivalence because the Listings cannot not include every possible medical condition that a person could have.
+SSA’s rules provide for the possibility of being able to equal a listing.
+They allow a medical condition to equal a listing because they cannot include every possible medical condition on one list.
 It also allows the ME and ALJ to take into account the combination of all of your symptoms.

-For example, if you ME is a psychologist, they will testify as to whether your depression meets listing 12.04.
-Find out more about SSD benefits for depression here.
-Similarly, if you have a back condition like degenerative disc disease, then a doctor will testify about whether your back arthritis meets listing 1.15.
+For example, if you ME is a psychologist, they will testify about whether your depression meets listing 12.04.
+Find out about SSDI benefits for depression.
+Similarly, if you have a back condition, then the doctor will testify about whether your back pain meets listing 1.15.

 THE MEDICAL EXPERT CAN TESTIFY ABOUT YOUR RFC

-Additionally, the ME can testify about your residual functional capacity (RFC).
+Additionally, the ME can testify about your RFC.
 The ME’s testimony will be based on your medical records.
-Your RFC is important because if you do not meet or equal a listing, then the vocational expert will use your RFC to determine if you can work.
-Learn more about vocational expert testimony here.
+Your RFC is important.
+Because if you do not meet or equal a listing under step three, then a job expert will use your RFC to determine if you can work.
+Learn about testimony from the job expert.

 The medical expert can ask you questions during the hearing.
 But, the ME’s questions are usually only to clarify a fact in your medical history.
 Often, the ALJ will decide whether the ME’s questions are important to the case.
 If the ALJ doesn’t think so, they may not let the ME ask you questions.